 Students with scheduled appointments should arrange to arrive a few minutes before their start time.
-Those with scheduled appointments take a seat on the couch, while drop-in students must first sign the clipboard indicating their class and time of arrival.
-In order to make the most use of the appointment time, students should have their ID numbers ready and their cell phones turned off.
+Students with scheduled appointments and students seeking to drop-in should take a seat on the couch and wait for a tutor to speak with them.
 Any assignment instructions, previous drafts, instructor comments, or relevant research should be available to show the writing tutor.

 - What if I need more than an hour?